 I’ve got a confession to make—I am a smartphone addict.

 Private sector companies have realized that people engage with brands on phones, not laptops or desktops—so they’re developing mobile strategies centered around smartphone apps.

-If you’re not careful, you could spend valuable time, money and energy on a school app, only for no one to use it.
+If you’re not careful, you could spend valuable time, money, and energy on a school mobile app, only for no one to use it.
 That’s why having an app isn’t enough—you need a mobile strategy.

 In this Guide, We'll Cover:

 - What is a Mobile Strategy

 - Why Your District Needs a Mobile Strategy

 - What Makes a Great School App